 ANYONE who spends a lot of time behind the wheel of a car or truck will tell you that decent entertainment is important.
-Good mates, good music and the summer ABC cricket coverage are all helpful in this regard, but I’m increasingly turning to auto podcasts as well.
-The podcast ecosystem is something of a maze, and they are hard to share on social media, which means finding good ones can be a struggle.
-So here are a few of our faves to get you started.
+Good mates, good music and the summer ABC cricket coverage are all helpful in this regard, but I’m increasingly turning to podcasts as well.
+They are damn handy for isolation walks, too!
+The podcast ecosystem is something of a maze, so here are a few of our car-related faves to get you started.

 The ribald humour of The Thongslappers recalls the vibe of Van Wheels, early Street Machine and Street & Custom mags, but what is really amazing about the podcast is the fantastic community that has grown up around it, particularly on Instagram.
 Five stars!